DevMountain/mentor-code-issues/react/google-books-api.md

 5. Bear in mind: because this interacts with actual DOM nodes, make sure you work with the it when the DOM exists.

-6. Not supported by the API: changing the book after it is loaded!
+6. Current difficulties: changing the book after it has loaded, changing views and returning (window.google.books.load, window.google.books.setOnLoadCallback - only available the first time loaded, after initialization! )

 (Google Books API docs)[https://developers.google.com/books/docs/viewer/developers_guide]